KING’S LYNN TO MIDDLETON TOWERS

 When writing this page, King’s Lynn still operates at a working mainline station with services towards Ely, Cambridge and London with hourly services to the capital.

-1862, the Lynn Hunstanton Railway opened.
+In 1862, the Lynn Hunstanton Railway opened.

-1865, the M&GN South Lynn Station opened.
+In 1886, the M&GN South Lynn Station opened.

-1911, the station changed its name from Lynn to King's Lynn.
+In 1911, the station changed its name from Lynn to King's Lynn.

 1959 The M&gnjr line closes.

-1968, the Dereham branch closes.
+In 1968, the Dereham branch closed.

-King’s Lynn station Layout Maps
+King’s Lynn station historic maps.

 Kings Lynn station aerial